 While I could make more money by investing, for me personally, the financial security

 that comes with a paid-off home is worth more to me than extra money in the bank.

 For instance, my mortgage will be paid off next month.
 This means that even if I lose my job or we face an economic issue, my family will not be forced from our home.
 I could get a minimum wage job and my family would still be able to live in our family home.
 This would not be true if I still owed hundreds of thousands of dollars on a mortgage and my income stream was interrupted.

 By paying off my mortgage, I will be left with zero debt.
 No credit cards, no car payments, nothing other than the minimum living expenses such as food, electricity, and water.
 This opens many doors for me to invest and build a financially stable life many others only dream of.

 Spend Your Money On What Brings You Value

 Just like I am not asking you to give up your daily coffee habit, I’m not asking you to take the bus to work every day.
-You can save considerable money by making your coffee at home, and purchasing a reasonably used vehicle has the power to catapult you towards being debt free.
+You can save a considerable amount of money by making your coffee at home or purchasing a reasonably used vehicle

 No more lying in bed each night worrying about how you are going to pay your bills each month.
 No more hoping your car doesn’t break down because you don’t have the money to fix it.
 No more money stress – period.